whostolebenfrog/rest-cljer/README.md

     :url     -> a string or regex that should match the url :headers -> a map of headers that are expected on the incoming request (where key is header name and value is header value).
-    :and     -> a function that will recieve a ClientDriverRequest and can apply additional rest-driver setup steps that aren't explicitly supported by rest-cljer.
+    :and     -> a function that will receive a ClientDriverRequest and can apply additional rest-driver setup steps that aren't explicitly supported by rest-cljer.
+    :not     -> a map of request params that will NOT appear in the request.
+Currently only :headers is supported (i.e. to match against a header NOT appearing in the request).

 Response map params: